 Animals Fiji is a registered Fijian and US charity with a focus on animal welfare.
-We currently operate the only Veterinary clinics and welfare services in the Western and Northern Divisions of Fiji (a human population of over 600,000), where owners can seek treatment for their pets, livestock as well as wildlife.
+We operate Veterinary clinics and welfare services in the Western and Northern Divisions of Fiji (a human population of over 600,000), where owners can seek treatment for their pets, livestock as well as wildlife.
 We operate as a welfare agency operating outreach programs and clinics throughout Fiji.
 One of our four clinics, Nadi, also functions a shelter taking in strays, injured and abused animals, who are treated and re-homed.
-Our most critical goals is to reduce the epidemic of stray and diseased roaming dog and cat populations that plague villages, towns and rural areas, through de-sexing (spay/neuter) programs.
+Our most critical goal is to reduce the epidemic of stray and diseased roaming dog and cat populations that plague villages, towns and rural areas, through de-sexing (spay/neuter) programs.
 We ensure basic veterinary services and animal care education are available to as many Fijians as possible.

 For the first time, there is a certified Shelter Medicine Manager in Fiji!
 Read more here

 FIJI: Animals Fiji (operated by West Charity Trust Society), Fiji Charity Reg. # 889 / TIN # 60-34707-0-3.